 Railroad Boxcars, Good to Haul About Anything!

-Railroad boxcars are perhaps not only the best-recognized freight car to operate of all time but also one of the most identifiable symbols of the railroad industry itself.
-Overall, the car dated back to the earliest years when railroads realized that some freight and lading needed at least a
+Railroad boxcars are perhaps not only the best-recognized pieces of equipment ever put into service but also one of the most identifiable symbols of the industry itself.
+It has a history tracing back to the earliest years when railroads realized that some freight and lading needed at least a

 |A worn (original) Norfolk Southern 40-foot boxcar, #28226, is set off on a weedy spur in Leland, Illinois, probably to serve a local customer, on July 17, 1963.|